 On the 1st February, 1819, John Chaplin stood before a court for the Manor of Buckenham Close Outsoken.
 Chaplin produced a copy of Mary Mitchell’s will together with an Indenture of Bargain and Sale dated 28th January, 1819.
 The Indenture confirmed the sale of the house by Mary Mitchell’s executors, James Barnard and William Rose, to John Chaplin.

 In consequence, John Chaplin was admitted a copyhold tenant of the Manor in respect of the ‘one rood of land copyhold with messuage thereupon built upon the tenement Greenhouse‘.

 I do not know what sum John Chaplin paid for the property.
 However, Chaplin borrowed (or owed) money using the property as security.
 He was indebted to James Barnard for £150 (with interest).
 The debt to be repaid on the 1st August, 1819.
-I presume that this James Barnard was also one of the executors of Mary Mitchell’s estate.
+I presume that this James Barnard was also one of the executors and trustees of Mary Mitchell’s estate.

 Chaplin also borrowed (or owed) £150 of widow Elizabeth Brasnett of Hingham.
 This loan too was secured by the house.